Adopting An Old Dog

 Summary: Adopting An Old Dog

-Whilst I believe all dogs should get used to being on their own for a while, I think that leaving her alone for 10 hours at a time (as her previous owners did) is far too long.
+Whilst I believe all dogs should get used to being on their own for a while, leaving her alone for 10 hours (as her previous owners did) is far too long.

-Following the advice above will help her to settle in and to bond with you.
+Following the advice above will help her settle in and bond with you.

-Give her the attention she needs (on your own terms of course) and don't leave her alone for too long.
-Do this and I don't think you'll have any problems; you will see her toilet habits improve and she'll settle down nicely.
+Give her the attention she needs (on your own terms, of course), and don't leave her alone for too long.
+Do this, and you'll not have any problems; you will see her toilet habits improve, and she'll settle down nicely.

 Visitor Comments: Adopting An Old Dog